MarkusIppy/raspexi-viewer-linux/README.md

 CONFIGURATION
 -------------
-There are a few configuration variables in this release :-
+There are a few configuration variables in `raspexi.cfg` :-

 ```
 [default]